Lorac030/fbar/README.md

 - Enter highest balance on 2022 in R$ for Banco do Brasil: 50000 Enter bank name (leave blank to finish):

-Dolar to Real Treasury reference for 2022 is R$5.286
+Dollar to Real Treasury reference for 2022 is R$5.286

 +--------+-----------------+------------------+-------------------+
 |   Year | Bank Name       |   Currency in R$ |   Currency in US$ |